Kuechenzwiebel/HG-Git-Tool/README.md

 # Syntax

 Start the program in the repository with the commit message as the first parameter.
-You will be showen git status and then be asked to procede.
+You will be showen your branch and git status and then be asked to procede.
 Proceding will commit with your message and push the new commit.

 ./HG-Git-Tool "Your example commit message"